Why Owner Statements Matter

 Expenses

-The expenses section summarizes everything it costs to operate and maintain your property.
-This may include:
+The expenses section summarizes the management costs to operate and maintain your property.
+This section may include:

 Monitoring this section allows you to identify trends and opportunities for cost control.
 If expenses seem unusually high in one category, your property manager should provide an explanation and recommendations for future savings.